mannypaeza/mannypaeza.github.io/README.md

 Research Interests
 ------

-My current research aims are to build a rigorous foundation for exploring how the intersections of Artificial Intelligence, Quantum Information Sciences, Cpmputational Neuroscience, and Cryptography can improve Signals Intelligence and Mind-Machine Capacities.
+My current research aims are to build a rigorous foundation for exploring how the intersections of Artificial Intelligence, Quantum Information Sciences, Computational Neuroscience, and Cryptography can improve Signals Intelligence and Mind-Machine Capacities.
 With this rigorous foundation, I seek to discover new algorithmic tools and theories that enhance the ability to carry out these functions.

 I utilize skills from Quantum Information Sciences, Theoretical and Computational Neuroscience, Machine Learning, Algebra, Topology, Number Theory, and Cryptography to study these five main questions:
 * How can we intersect Neuroscience, particularly Computational Neuroscience, with Quantum Computing to create better and more advanced Artificial Intelligence?